MurphyPone/murphypone.github.io/src/content/ml-4.md

 \end{aligned}
 $$

-which only requires memory for $Q_k, k$, and minimaly computation for each new reward.
+which only requires memory for $Q_k, k$, and minimally computation for each new reward.

 The update rule is a form that occurs frequently throughout this textbook (foreshadowing the Bellman) whose general form is: